Lisa Hartman Black: Career

 Hartman recorded four solo albums between 1976 and 1987 – two for Kirshner Records, one for RCA Records, and one for Atlantic Records.
 Her most notable song is "If Love Must Go", which she performed on various television shows like Solid Gold and The Merv Griffin Show.
 Despite additional contributions from successful songwriters and producers including Jeff Barry, Dobie Gray, Bryan Adams, Rick Springfield, Will Jennings, and Holly Knight, the albums were not commercially successful.
 She achieved her most notable success with a duet with her husband entitled "When I Said I Do".
 It reached Number 1 on the Billboard Hot Country Singles & Tracks charts on December 18, 1999, and was nominated for a Grammy Award.
 The duet was ranked No. 11 on CMT's 100 Greatest Duets in Country Music in 2005.
 They recorded a second duet titled "Easy For Me to Say", which peaked at No. 27 on the country music charts in 2002.

 In the summer of 1994, Hartman co-hosted Universal Studios Summer Blast, a TV special celebrating the 30th anniversary of Universal Studios.

 In April 2011, her albums Lisa Hartman, Hold On and Letterock were released on CD with bonus tracks by Wounded Bird Records under license from Sony.
 Her last album, Til My Heart Stops was reissued on CD in 2008 on Wounded Bird Records as well.

 In May 2012, Hartman starred in Flicka: Country Pride, a movie from Twentieth Century Fox Home Entertainment.
 She plays the mother of a budding equestrian rider (Kacey Rohl).

 In 2005, Hartman starred in a made-for-TV film, Back to You and Me, on the Hallmark Channel.

 In 2020, she and husband Clint Black appeared in season four of The Masked Singer as "Snow Owls", notably competing as the series' first duet competitors while riding in an egg-shaped vehicle.

 Personal life

 Hartman grew up in Houston, Texas.
 In 1991, she married musician Clint Black.
-In 2001, the couple had a daughter, Lily Pearl Black.
+They have a daughter, born in 2001.
 They have lived in Nashville, Tennessee since 2002 after living in Laurel Canyon, Los Angeles, California.